 It is the first event of the PGA Tour year featuring a full field, coming one week after the Tournament of Champions which is for the previous year’s winners only.

-The tournament has only ever been played at one venue – the Waialae Country Club in Honolulu – and had a stellar list of form winners which include two-time champions Hubert Green, Lanny Wadkins, Corey Pavin, Ernie Els and Jimmy Walker as well as the likes of Jack Nicklaus, Ben Crenshaw, Hale Irwin, Mark O’Meara, Jim Furyk, Vijay Singh, Zach Johnson and Justin Thomas.
+The tournament has only ever been played at one venue – the Waialae Country Club in Honolulu – and had a stellar list of form winners which include two-time champions Hubert Green, Lanny Wadkins, Corey Pavin, Ernie Els and Jimmy Walker as well as the likes of Jack Nicklaus, Ben Crenshaw, Hale Irwin, Mark O’Meara, Jim Furyk, Vijay Singh, Zach Johnson, Justin Thomas and Kuchar.

 Michelle Wie controversially played in the event on four occasions as part of a sponsors invite from Sony, missing the cut each time – the first of which was in 2004 as a 14-year-old.